Nmstr/LightDrive/README.md

 </div>

 LightDrive is a lighting control system for dmx lights.
-It is designed to be easy to use and to be able to control a large number of lights.

 > [!IMPORTANT]
 > LightDrive is currently under heavy development.